Mike Pence shades Donald Trump with a line about 'respect' - ExBulletin

 Former Vice President Mike Pence reiterated Friday his belief that the GOP would have better choices than my former running mate Donald Trump in the 2024 presidential election.

-I think times call for different leadership, Pence told NBC News Ali Vitali, in another clear distancing from his former boss.
+Times call for different leadership, Pence told NBC News Ali Vitali, in another clear attempt to distance himself from his former boss.

-Voters had told Pence they wanted to return to the policies of the Trump-Pence administration, he claimed.
+Voters had told Pence they wanted to return to the policies of the Trump-Pence administration, he said.

-But the next thing I hear … is that they want to see us and that our politics return to the kind of civility and respect that Americans show each other every day, he added, a clear reference to the Trump’s clearly uncivil speech.
+But they also want to see us and our politics return to the kind of civility and respect that Americans show each other every day, he added, making a clear reference to the clearly uncivil speech of former presidents.

 He has since been joined in the race by former UN ambassador Nikki Haley and biotech entrepreneur Vivek Ramaswamy.